Scalable and Efficient Neural Speech Coding: A Hybrid Design: End-to-End Neural Waveform Codec (NWC)

-To navigate the model training towards the target bitrate, $\mathcal{H}(\bbeta)$ defined in Eq. \eqref{eq:ent1} is included to the loss function as a regularizer: its smaller value leads to a lower bitrate, and vice versa.
-However, during training, we approximate the relative frequency $p(\beta_k)$ using the soft assignment matrix $\bA^{\text{(soft)}}$ rather than the hard one $\bA^{\text{(hard)}}$, i.e., $p(\beta_k) \approx \frac{1}{N}\sum_n\bA^{\text{(soft)}}_{nk}$, due to the discrete nature of $\bA^{\text{(hard)}}$ that prevents gradient-based updates.
-Since $\mathcal{H}(\bbeta)$ is parameterized by $\bA^{\text{(soft)}}$ and $\bbeta$, their optimal values are learned during training, making the entire quantization process trainable.
-For example, if the current codec's bitrate is higher than desired, the optimization process will make the regularization effect stronger to lower the entropy, i.e., to increase the ``spikiness" of the distribution.
-More details on the training process is discussed in Sec. \ref{sec:hyperparameters}
+where $p(\beta_k)=\frac{1}{N}\sum_n\bA^{\text{(hard)}}_{nk}$ is the relative frequency of the $k$-th centroid being chosen during quantization.} \zhenk{To navigate the model training towards the target bitrate, $\mathcal{H}(\bbeta)$ defined in Eq. \eqref{eq:ent1} is included in the loss function as a regularizer: if the current bitrate is higher than desired, the optimization process will increase the blending weight of the regularizer to strengthen the regularization effect, which consequently lowers the entropy, and vice versa.
+More details on the training target and hyperparameter setting are discussed in Sec. \ref{sec:hyperparameters}.}